Eric Christiansen

 Eric Christiansen (15 September 1937 – 31 October 2016) was a medieval historian and fellow emeritus of New College, Oxford University.

-Christiansen was educated at Charterhouse School after which he served in the ranks of the Northamptonshire Regiment.
+Christiansen was born in Cheshunt, Hertfordshire and was educated at Charterhouse School after which he served in the ranks of the Northamptonshire Regiment.
 He became a fellow of New College after completing a thesis on modern Spanish history but subsequently specialised in medieval history.